 Get Your Student ID and Parking Permit

-Stop by the Business Office in Hawkeye Center to pick up your student ID and parking permit.
+Stop by Student Services, Hawkeye Center 208, to pick up your student ID and parking permit.

 Know Who Your Advisors Are